 What criteria apply in relation to their HH status?

 To be able to give blood, as an individual with HH, you

 - must have completed iron depletion therapy, have had at least 1 therapeutic venesection without complication, and be in the maintenance phase (defined by IBTS for donation purposes as requiring no more than 8 venesections per year)

 - will only be able to attend an IBTS clinic up to 4 times a year, with 90 days elapsed between venesections

 - must have had your ferritin levels checked at least once in the last year with your GP/Consultant

 - must not have had a venesection in the last 2 weeks prior to the blood donation clinic

 - must not suffer from serious complications as a result of HH (i.e.) liver cirrhoris, cardiomyopathy, cardiac arrhythmias, or insulin dependent diabetes mellitus

-- must be aged 69 and under.
-We currently cannot accept any donors 70 and older.
+- First time HH donors must be aged 69 and under.
+We currently cannot accept any donors 70 and older

 Individuals with HH who don’t and have never required venesection can give blood